Citi Benefits Handbook

 This program is provided for members age 18 or older who have been diagnosed with cancer.
 It applies to patients undergoing chemotherapy for a maximum of six months per treatment cycle.

-Teladoc provides access to a national network of U.S. board-certified doctors and pediatricians who are available on-demand 24 hours a day, 7 days a week, 365 days a year to diagnose, treat and prescribe medication (when necessary) for many medical issues via phone or online video consultations.
-Teladoc does not replace the existing primary care physician relationship, but enhances it as a convenient, affordable alternative for medical care.
+Teladoc provides access to a national network of U.S. board-certified doctors, pediatricians, psychologists or therapists who are available on-demand 24 hours a day, 7 days a week, 365 days a year to diagnose, treat and prescribe medication (when necessary) for many medical issues via phone or online video consultations.
+Teladoc does not replace the existing primary care physician, psychologist or therapist relationship, but enhances it as a convenient, affordable alternative for medical care.

-You pay a $40 copay subject to the deductible per Teladoc phone or video consultation with a physician.
-After the deductible has been met, you will pay 20% of the consult, or $8, per consult.
-Charges for phone or video consultations with a physician and/or other provider who is not contracted with Aetna's Teladoc service are excluded.
+You pay a $40 copay subject to the deductible per Teladoc phone or video consultation with a physician, psychologist or therapist.
+After the deductible has been met, you will pay 20% of the consult, or $8 per consult.
+Charges for phone or video consultations with a physician, psychologist or therapist and/or other provider who is not contracted with Aetna's Teladoc service are excluded.
 For more information, visit www.teladoc.com.

 Personal Health Record

 Employees and covered family members enrolled in a medical program with Aetna have access to a Personal Health Record, which scans your information and compares it with the latest medical guidelines to identify potential problems and send you alerts.